joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/07/13/world/americas/13reuters-canada-mexico-exclusive.html?searchResultPosition=6

 **How to Help Kids Cope With Moving**\
-`Moving may mean a welcome change of scenery for you, but to young children it can present an insecure world.`\
+`A move may mean a welcome change of scenery for you, but to young children it can present an insecure world.`\
 https://nytimes.com/2020/07/13/parenting/moving-tips-kids.html?searchResultPosition=7

 **New York Outlines the When and Hows of a Return to School**\